 Wrapping up

 In this tutorial, we went through how to set up a static IP address on your Ubuntu server and desktop version.
-We hope you enjoyed this short tutorial and if any of the steps will not work, let us know in the comments below.
-We will get back to you with the solution.
+Whether you're managing a VPS Ubuntu environment or a local Ubuntu Server RDP setup, having a static IP address is crucial for consistent network connectivity.
+A static IP is particularly beneficial when using services like IPv6 VPS or when you require a residential IP VPS for specific applications that need reliable access without interruptions.
+We hope you enjoyed this short tutorial, and if any of the steps didn't work as expected, feel free to let us know in the comments below.
+We are here to help and will get back to you with the solution.

 People also read: